 You might be tempted to start exploring in Red Dead Online the moment you finish the tutorial, but all that stuff will be waiting for you.
 Instead, focus first on the seven or so main story missions.
 These can be played with friends and also pay out decent amounts of cash and XP.
-The final mission currently available in Red Dead Online pays between $100-$250, which is a sizeable amount of money in this game.
-A recent update has also improved payouts on repeat completions of these missions.
+The final mission currently available in Red Dead Online pays between $100-$250, which is a sizable amount of money in this game.

-To Make Even More Money, Find Some Treasure Maps
+To Make Some Money, Find Some Treasure Maps

 I avoided treasure maps for some time in Red Dead Online because the first treasure you open during the tutorial doesn’t reward you with much.
 Later on I tried finding some treasure and found an empty chest, which I figured was a bug.
 So I gave up on treasure maps.
 Don’t do this.